Click here to see what educators are saying about Georgia FIP

-Georgia FIP provides a blended learning experience focusing on the four core components of formative instructional practice:
+Georgia FIP provides a blended learning experience focusing on the four core components of formative instructional practices below.

-§ Preparing students to take ownership of their learning through peer feedback, self-assessment, and more.
+- Preparing students to take ownership of their learning through reflection, peer feedback, and self assesment.

 Georgia FIP offers online and face-to-face professional learning experiences.
 Educators can participate in GA FIP independently, with a peer group, or through a district or school-wide professional learning community (PLC).
 The most effective method for implementing FIP is through PLCs at the school or district level.
 The online modules are supported by a facilitator’s guide and participant handouts to engage in activities that allow educators to reflect on the information learned in the modules and practice FIP strategies in the district, school or classroom setting.

 Educators can earn course credit hours for completing online learning modules and/or participating in face-to-face discussions about the content learned in each module.

 See the Educators Section of this web page for more information about FIP course hours.

 GA FIP online learning modules are primarily organized as a series of related professional learning topics.
 The series, and also a single content module are listed below.